 In the live-action He-Man movie Masters of the Universe, Skeletor takes He-Man as his "slave" by threatening his friends.
 He strips him to even less clothing, then has him tortured with a sort of laser-like whip while watching with almost aroused glee.
 To make it worse, it actually looks like He-Man is leaning his butt into the whip as if he enjoys it.

-How has nobody mentioned The Matrix?
-Neo/Smith, with both of them going inside each other.
+In The Matrix, Neo/Smith have something going on, what with both of them going inside each other.